 Innovation; creativity; employee motivation; intrinsic motivation; employee engagement

 Wellbeing at work among the caring professions with a special interest in the wellbeing of humanitarian and social service professionals (funded by the Templeton Religion Trust)

 Second International Conference on Human Dignity and Human Development

 Flourishing in Ministry Program Aims to Counter Pastor Burnout

 Sep 20, 2018

-Faculty Fellow Matt Bloom was interviewed in an article for the National Catholic Reporter about his research with the Flourishing in Ministry program at the University of Notre Dame.
+Faculty Fellow Matt Bloom (business management) was interviewed in an article for the National Catholic Reporter about his research with the Flourishing in Ministry program at the University of Notre Dame.